-- > Mammograms; these have been proven to find breast cancer at an early stage and to improve survival in the general population.
-This has not yet been proven in young, high-risk women.
-Digital breast tomosynthesis also known as 3D mammography is an advanced form of breast mammography that takes multiple images of the breast from different angles and then reconstructs these into a 3D image.
+- > Breast MRI; this is used to screen women under the age of 60 at high risk of breast cancer.
+Research has shown that MRI can pick up breast cancer at an earlier stage.
+Breast MRI, in addition to finding cancer early, has a high 'false positive' rate.
+This means that it also picks up changes that are not cancerous, which may lead to unnecessary worry and biopsy. - > Mammograms; these have been proven to find breast cancer at an early stage and to improve survival in the general population.
+This has not yet been proven in young, highrisk women.
+Digital breast tomosynthesis, also known as 3D mammography, is an advanced form of breast mammography that takes multiple images of the breast from different angles and then reconstructs these into a 3D image.
 This may be beneficial in women with more dense breast tissue. - > Breast ultrasound; this is sometimes used as a screening test but is most useful as an additional test when there is concern after a clinical examination, MRI or mammogram.
-It has not been proven to be a reliable screening test for breast cancer by itself. - > Breast MRI is another test that is used to screen women under the age of 50 at high risk of breast cancer.
-Research has shown that MRI can pick up breast cancer at a very early stage.
-It is likely that this will mean survival rates will be improved for women who have a breast cancer found this way, compared to women who have a cancer picked up by a mammogram.
-This has not yet been proven.
-Breast MRI, in addition to finding cancer early, has a high 'false positive' rate.
-This means that it also picks up changes that are not cancerous, which may lead to unnecessary worry and biopsy.

-Checking your own breasts for lumps and visiting your doctor each year for a breast examination are other ways to find breast cancer, although these checks do not always lead to an earlier diagnosis and improved survival.
+It has not been proven to be a reliable screening test for breast cancer by itself. - > Checking your own breasts for lumps and visiting your doctor each year for a breast examination are other ways to find breast cancer, although these checks do not always lead to an earlier diagnosis and improved survival.
+It is also important to seek timely medical review in the event that there are new breast changes.